 I also write for Culture of Gaming and How to Geek!

 Fun Fact : “Moonie” is coined from, you guessed it, J.K.
 Rowling’s fictional character Alastor Moody.
-Reading is but one of my many hobbies and I will always treasure the memories of reading this franchise from start to finish, over and over again, even in to my old age (seriously, it’s a bestseller for a reason).
+Reading is but one of my many hobbies and I will always treasure the memories of reading the Harry Potter franchise from start to finish, over and over again, even in to my old age (seriously, it’s a bestseller for a reason).

 My earliest memories of video games was in elementary school – all of the cool kids had one of the very first Game Boy’s and I was jealous.
 Like a cult, they would sit together during lunch breaks, during recess, on the bus, and play Pokémon .
 I would sigh and whine and go home every night wishing I just had a Game Boy.
 Life would be so much better if I had a Game Boy.